skriegman/2019-RSS/README.md

     cd ../voxelyzeMain/
     make

-Navigate back one level to the exp folder and run one of the .py experiments (detailed in the paper) with two args (seed and runtime), both of which can be set to 1 for now.
+Navigate to the exp folder and run one of the .py experiments (detailed in the paper), which require two input args (seed and runtime), both of which can be set to 1 for now.

     cd ../exp
     python RSS_0B_Half_Leg_XYZDB.py 1 1